GravityCY/GoodMC/README.md

 - Shulker box items inside a Shulker box can be right-clicked to open its inventory while your in the Other Shulker
 - Spawns in Bastion Treasure Chests (90%)

->There is one pretty bad flaw so far, but I'm sure I'll fix it eventually<br>

-> **This shouldn't affect people on single-player**<br>
-When you right-click a shulker item inside a shulker, the inventory is not synchronized between players in multiplayer meaning some nasty duping is possible in multiplayer

 ![shulker image](https://i.imgur.com/5sXOlCs.png)

 <br>